sayaligurav7789/NeuraHack/README.md

 # NeuraHack
 Azure Text Analytics to analyze public feedback and complaints, enabling  local authorities to improve their services effectively.
-Here is the `README.md` file for your project using Azure Text Analytics:

 ---